0xM1cx/Obsidian-Notes/Cybersecurity/Linux4BlueTeam.md

 **/lib Directory**

 Under the /lib directory, there are the library files used by the executable binaries in the system.
+In simple terms, these are helpful files which are used by an application, command or a process for their proper execution.

 **/media Directory**